-Orchestral Strings I Extended from Vienna Symphonic Library provides additional articulations and samples for the Orchestral Strings I virtual instrument Standard Library (required) and features a Violin Ensemble (14 players) and a Viola Ensemble (10 players).
+Orchestral Strings I Upgrade to Full Library from Vienna Symphonic Library provides additional articulations and samples for the Orchestral Strings I virtual instrument Standard Library (required) and features a Violin Ensemble (14 players) and a Viola Ensemble (10 players).
 The violinists were headed by Christian Eisenberger, who has collaborated with artists and conductors such as Claudio Abbado, Martha Argerich, Nikolaus Harnoncourt, Herbert von Karajan, Gidon Kremer, Kent Nagano, Roger Norrington, Murray Perahia, Andras Schiff, Georg Solti and many others.
 The viola ensemble was headed by Anett Homoki who is a member of the Vienna Chamber Philharmonic as well as of the Volksoper Vienna.

 The string sections of the Vienna Instruments offer an extremely wide range of articulations.
 The special qualities of this instrument are a result of the multitude of performances it contains.
 With larger ensembles, the random effect of articulations like Performance Trills or fast Legatos is especially pronounced, lending those patches remarkable authenticity.
 The larger the ensemble, the more intense the random effect, that is the natural "inexactitude" among the musicians when changing from one tone to the next.
 This randomization gets extra attention with the "Repetition Performance Pizzicatos" only available with the large string ensembles recorded in two different tempos.